RJDennis/ChebyshevApprox.jl/README.md

 w = chebyshev_weights(cheb)
 ```

-For all of these functions the `weights` are returned in a (nulti-dimensional) array.
+For all of these functions the `weights` are returned in a (multi-dimensional) array.

 Function evaluation
 -------------------